parcheesime/data-collection-methods/scraping_101/readme.md

 ### Lesson 5: When to Scrape vs. Use an API
 **Objective:**
-Students compare scraping to using an official API and reflect on which is more ethical and efficient.
+Compare scraping to using an official API and reflect on which is more ethical and efficient.

 **Content:**
 - APIs are structured, permitted, and stable.